 I enjoyed the sequel, perhaps even more so than the first one.
 As a bonus, both stayed true to the original cartoon series, protecting the theme and characters, while smartly extending the storyline.
 Overall The Smurfs 2 provided us with some charming entertainment.As we grow older, we risk becoming jaded, cynical, and hard to impress.
 We tend to hold back emotion and restrain ourselves.
 May I always delight in seeing life through the eyes of a child.
 Click To Tweet

 Had we been alone, I’d have surely done the same back to her, but before I could, the kid’s laugher overwhelmed me.
 Theirs wasn’t a pleasant chuckle or even a spontaneous giggle but a deep, unrestrained belly laugh that permeated the theater.
 Perhaps, it was the most hilarious thing they’d ever seen.

 I couldn’t help myself.
 I laughed, too.
-Yes, the scene was stupid (by my standards), but the kids delighted in its excessive, exaggerated buffoonery—tend to hold back emotion and restrain ourselves and I delighted in them.
+Yes, the scene was stupid (by my standards), but the kids delighted in its excessive, exaggerated buffoonery.
+They we tended to hold back emotion and restrain ourselves, but I delighted in them.